jharwell/sierra/docs/src/exp/index.rst

 In SIERRA, there are 3 main faculties that are used to design experiments:

 - The *controller*.
 In SIERRA, a ``--controller`` is simply a designation of some aspect of an algorithm which you are running.
-Even if what you designate as the controller is *not* actually controlling a significant part of the agent behaviors, it *IS* the controlling knob from the perspective of the experiment you want to run.
+Even if what you designate as the controller is *not* actually controlling a significant part of the behaviors, it *IS* the controlling knob from the perspective of the experiment you want to run.
 Put another way, controllers designate the algorithm/thing under test.